twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 !!! danger

     Do not use the prompt on shared machines.
 A session token verified or acquired interactively will be passed to the 1Password CLI through a command line parameter, which is visible to other users of the same system.

-!!! info

-    If you're using [1Password CLI
-    2.0](https://developer.1password.com/docs/cli/), then the structure of the
-    data returned by the `onepassword`, `onepasswordDetailsFields`, and `onePasswordItemFiles` template functions is different and templates will need to be updated.